Are Your Members Your Best Customers?

 But what if they don’t want to be members?
 This is where most associations fall down.
 They push the non-responders to the side and move on to the next prospective member.
 In reality, there is plenty of upside in growing those non-member relationships.
 The people most likely to come to an event are those who come to other events.
 People who like your events will likely enjoy your training and vice versa.
 Unfortunately, associations don’t think this way, so they don’t cultivate customer relationships and leave a lot of money on the table.

 Associations make significant investments in technology to manage their member relationships: to communicate with, engage and renew them.
-Very few make similar investments in managing relationship with non-members.
+Very few make similar investments in managing relationships with non-members.

 Building a Non-Member Engagement Plan